All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Cancel cards

 If you have considered all options and determined that canceling a credit card is the best course of action, keep in mind that canceling a credit card can negatively impact your credit score, especially if you have a long credit history with that card.
-Your credit score takes into account the average age of your credit accounts, and closing older accounts can lower that average age and potentially damage your score.

 However, if you have carefully weighed the benefits and drawbacks and determined that canceling a card is best — proceed!
 We regularly cancel cards and still have credit scores in the 800s.

-Find cards that fit your goals
+Find new cards that fit your goals

 Finally, we got to the fun part, picking out cards that are better aligned with your goals.

 In fact, I have a whole article all about setting travel goals and finding cards to meet them.
-I also have simple card strategies detailed in my free online course.

-I recommend everyone start with one of the cards I mention in my Best Cards to Start article.
 If you already have those, look through my Best Offers page to see what hot offers match your goals!

 Table of Contents